top of page

 Mountains to Sea Conservation Trust

-I joined Whitebait Connection in April 2022 as a cadet and loved the mahi so much that I’m becoming a fully endorsed coordinator.
-My life has always been outdoors, from farming to working in adventure tourism with kids.
-This experience has given me valuable skills in coordinating and hands-on tasks.
-I live in Whangārei, but I'm Northland born and raised, and I’m passionate about raising my family here in a place they can be proud to call home.
+Tracey joined Whitebait Connection in 2022 as a cadet and loved the mahi so much that she became a fully endorsed coordinator.
+Her life has always been outdoors, from farming to working in adventure tourism with kids.
+This experience has given her the valuable skills in coordinating and delivering hands-on experiences.
+She is passionate about raising her family in Northland, a place she is proud to call home.

 Based in Northland